JUTC racks up billions in losses; deficit at UDC

 For the current fiscal year, the UDC racked up an estimated deficit of $1.8 billion.

 The UDC has a mandate to undertake urban and rural renewal.
-It is also tasked with the responsibility to oversee orderly development, with the objective of stimulating economic growth.
+It is also tasked with the responsibility of pursuing orderly development, with the objective of stimulating economic growth.

 In its report to Parliament, the UDC says its operations will continue to be significantly challenged by the revenue fallout associated with the pandemic.